ymedlop/k3s-paasmonkeys/README.md

 ```
 ssh pi@raspberrypi.local
 ```
-Log in with the password raspberry and then type:
+Log in with the password "raspberry" and then type:
 ```
 sudo raspi-config
 ```